orzocogorzo/tablao/README.md

 module.exports = {
   dist: "distfolder", // Destination folder where the compilation process has to place its output.
   src: "srcfolder", // Source folder from where the compilation process has to find its inputs.
-  statics: "staticsfolder", // Source folder from where the compilation process has to find the \
+  public: "publicfolder", // Source folder from where the compilation process has to find the \
-  // statics files like media, data or fonts.
+  // public files, like media, data or fonts, required by the client.
   port: 8050, // The port where the server will be faced.
   middleware: function (connect, opt) {
     return [